phani-1995/StockPricePrediction/README.md

 # Job Scheduler

-1.Create job schedule to performane operation autometically.
+- Create job schedule to performane operation autometically.
-2.The Stock Price Prediction of streaming data's Graph display on webpage with aws instance, have to schedule 4 jobs.
+- The Stock Price Prediction of streaming data's Graph display on webpage with aws instance, have to schedule 4 jobs.
-3.First running two servers, zookeeper and kafka with a time gap of 5 minutes.
+- First running two servers, zookeeper and kafka with a time gap of 5 minutes.
-4.Running Producer and Visualization code with time gap of 5 minutes.
+- Running Producer and Visualization code with time gap of 5 minutes.
-5.Create a crontab for jobs scheduling within 5 minutes.
+- Create a crontab for jobs scheduling within 5 minutes.
-6.create path files in instance to schedule jobs.
+- create path files in instance to schedule jobs.
-7.Open Instance in sysytem
+- Open Instance in sysytem
-8.Check "$ crontab -l" for list of running job schedule 9.create new jobs then create "crontab -e"
+- Check "$ crontab -l" for list of running job schedule
+- create new jobs then create "crontab -e"
 It need Minutes(0-60), Hours(1-24), day of month(1-31), month(1-12), Week(0-6) and job ToDo or location of file Schedule to work
   1. Job schedule to zookeeper
   ```